technosight/elasticsearch/Readme.md

 These are some useful functions to store and select pandas dataframes in/from Elasticsearch.
 Selected dataframes could be cached locally if required.

+It is assumed that all indices in Elasticsearch instance have column 'timestamp' that allows to select records for desired date range.